eclipse-iceoryx/iceoryx/iceoryx_integrationtest/Readme.md

   1 package had test failures: iceoryx_integrationtest
 ```

-For observing test logs in an error case you can use `colcon test-result`:
+You can use `colcon test-result` to obtain test logs in an error case:

 ```bash
 colcon test-result --all --verbose
 ```

 With colcon all tests in the iceoryx_integrationtest package are executed.
-In particular cases you want to execute only
+In particular cases you may
-one test file.
+want to execute only one test file.
 This can be done in the following way:

 ```bash
 launch_test src/iceoryx/iceoryx_integrationtest/iceoryx_integrationtest/test_roudi_startup_shutdown.py